git6sdc1/snakewar-challenge-quickstart/README.md

 # SnakeWar TypeScript Starter Project

-This project is a great starting point for anyone wanting to program their first SnakeWar in TypeScript.
+This project is a great starting point for anyone wanting to program their first SnakeWar in TypeScript (Feel free to choose your own favorite language).
 It can be run locally or easily deployed to a cloud provider of your choosing.

 ## Technologies Used